-Child sexual violence and sexual harassment: Please consider in conjunction with Part 5 of KCSIE September 2022.
+Child sexual violence and sexual harassment Please consider in conjunction with Part 5 of KCSIE September 2022.

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 We should assume it is happening in our school.

 Sexual harassment refers to 'unwanted conduct of a sexual nature' that can occur online as well as off line.
 They are never acceptable.
 Children's sexual behaviour exists on a continuum, from normal and developmentally expected to inappropriate, problematic, abuse and violent.
 When considering harmful sexual behaviours, it is very important to consider the age and stage of development of the individual child.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
+This is likely to adversely affect their educational attainment.
+Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physically and verbally) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
-Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2022.
+Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2022 on pages 11 and 12 of Sexual violence and sexual harassment between children in schools and colleges.